tandao0909/hands-on-with-DS/Chapter 10/note.md

     - $y_j$ is the j-th target output for the current training instance.
     - $\eta$ is the learning rate (Similar to Logistic regression in chapter 4).
 - The decision boundaries of each output neuron is linear, so Perceptrons are incapable of learning complex structure (similar to Logistic Regression).
-- However, if the training dataset is linearly separable, then Rosenblatt, the author of Perceptron, [proofs](https://en.wikipedia.org/wiki/Perceptron#Convergence_of_one_perceptron_on_a_linearly_separable_dataset) that this algorithm would converge to a solution.
+- However, if the training dataset is linearly separable, then Rosenblatt, the author of Perceptron, [proofed](https://en.wikipedia.org/wiki/Perceptron#Convergence_of_one_perceptron_on_a_linearly_separable_dataset) that this algorithm would converge to a solution.
 Note that this solution is not unique, as there are an infinity amount of hyperplane that can separate a linearly separable dataset.
 - The Perceptron's implementation is very similar to SGD.
-In fact, in scikit-learn, we can implement Perceptron using SGDClassifier, as shown in the learn notebook.
+In fact, in Scikit-learn, we can implement Perceptron using SGDClassifier, as shown in the learning notebook.
 - However, perceptron has some serious weaknesses, like incapable of solving some trivial problems (e.g. the *exclusive OR* (XOR) classification problem).
 Of course other linear classification model also suffer from the same problems.
 - But, we can overcome some limitations of Perceptrons by stacking several layers of them on each other.
+- Contrary to Logistic regression classifiers, perceptrons don't output a class probability.
+This is one reason to prefer logistic regression over perceptrons.
+Moreover, perceptrons do not use any regularization by default, and training stops as soon as there is noe more prediction errors on the training set, so the model typically doesn't generalize as well as logistic regression or a linear SVM classifier.
+However, perceptrons may train a bit faster.

 ## The Multilayer Perceptron and Backpropagation